stratasan/engineering/docs/development_process.md

 Issues that are considered "Ready" can be moved to the Backlog and prioritized appropriately.

+The definition of ready can be different depending on the product team.

 ## Pull requests

 Pull requests allow us to propose changes to our code.

 ### When creating a pull request:

-- We can omit the originator ticket number from the subject line since the link will activate in the pull request description.
 - It's also a nice convention to make the subject line describe what you're fixing.
 For example, "Fix overview link color".
 We think of it like a commit message, because ultimately it becomes one when we squash it.
-- We include "Closes #3771" or "Fixes #3771" in the pull request description, where "3771" is the originator ticket.
-This will close the originator ticket when the pull request is closed.
+It's also a nice convention to start the subject line with a verb (e.g. Fixes, Implements, Resolves, Removes, etc.)
+- We include the Jira ticket ID in brackets in the PR description, which will be auto-linked to Jira via our GH integration. example: `[AP-123]`
+- Branches for issues should start with the Jira issue ID as well, as this links the branch to the Issue and puts the issue into "In Progress".
+  example: `git checkout -b AP-123-fix-bug`
+- Pull request bodies should include screenshots if viable and a description of changes.
-- Pull requests that are not complete are unassigned and generally have "[WIP]" (short for work in progress) in the title and/or utilize [GitHub's to do list functionality](http://lifehacker.com/why-a-github-gist-is-my-favorite-to-do-list-1493063613).
+- Pull requests that are not complete are made as draft pull requests in GitHub.
-- When pull requests are ready, they should be assigned to someone.
+- When pull requests are ready, at least one reviewer should be requested.
-  - Generally speaking, any [pull request created by you](https://github.com/pulls?user%3Astratasan) that's not a work in progress should be assigned to someone for review.
+  - Generally speaking, any [pull request created by you](https://github.com/pulls?user%3Astratasan) should be assigned to you.
   - GitHub makes it easy to see [all pull requests currently assigned to you](https://github.com/pulls/assigned/?user%3Astratasan) or [pending your review](https://github.com/pulls/review-requested?user=stratasan).
-  - We want to assign the pull request to the person who is best qualified to verify and test (like front end vs back end).
+  - We want to request a review of the pull request by the person who is best qualified to verify and test (like front end vs back end).
   - We assign a pull request to someone (vs. tagging, Slacking, etc) because it makes it more obvious who is owning that work.
-  - We pick just one person to assign the pull request to, which helps ensure that someone reviews it.
-  - If the person we assigned to doesn’t have the time, they can ask another person to take a look.
-Having a single assignee ensures that someone is responsible for shepherding it through the pipeline, even if that means kicking it to someone else.
-  - Assignment does not necessarily mean the assignee must review it, but rather the assignee should determine who is best qualified to review the pull request and merge it.
 - During each pull request review, we do a code review.
 ThoughtBot has a great description of [what a code review should consist of](https://github.com/thoughtbot/guides/tree/master/code-review).
-- When the pull request passes tests and says it can be merged, we generally try to have at least another set of eyes on it before merging.
-We can deploy to staging and verify the fix there.
-For now, whoever is doing the review / test, does the deploying to staging, but eventually all developers will be able to.

-### More thoughts on the assignment of pull requests:

-1. Ideally, at all times pull requests have a single person assigned to them.
-This is to signal who is necessary to finish this pull request.
-1. This means that if you are currently working on a pull request, you should assign yourself.
-1. If you feel the pull request is ready for other eyes, assign that person to the pull request.
-Consider this a means of "pushing" the work to them, rather than requiring to "pull" it from you.
-1. If, during the course of a code review, the reviewer feels there are necessary changes required before merging, those comments should be delivered in either the form of an official GitHub review or comments on particular lines in the "Files Changed" tab.
-   Doing one or both of these provides a meaningful artifact and provides status (e.g.
+- If, during the course of a code review, the reviewer feels there are necessary changes required before merging, those comments should be delivered in either the form of an official GitHub review or comments on particular lines in the "Files Changed" tab.
+Doing one or both of these provides a meaningful artifact and provides status (e.g. "Oh this pull request has been reviewed with 'Changes Requested'").
-   "Oh this pull request has been reviewed with 'Changes Requested'").
-When this is done, the reviewer should re-assign the pull request to the developer who created the pull request, again pushing to the work back to them.
-1. Following the above guidelines means that at any given time, a developer can look at the pull request list page and look for their icon to discover where they are needed.
-   This is better and more asynchronous than having to ask in Slack "does anybody need anything from me?".
-It also makes minimizing the number of places our GitHub icon appears our ongoing work.
+- A pull request must be reviewed before it is merged and pull requests merged to main are immediately deployed to production.

 ## Issues vs pull requests